grafana/loki/docs/sources/reference/loki-http-api.md

 ### Deprecated endpoints

 {{% admonition type="note" %}}
-The following endpoints are deprecated.
-While they still exist and work, they should not be used for new deployments.
+The following endpoints are deprecated.While they still exist and work, they should not be used for new deployments.
 Existing deployments should upgrade to use the supported endpoints.
 {{% /admonition %}}